Map showing lands assigned to Native Tribes to be moved west of the Mississippi. Library of Congress.

 History and Social Science Standards of Learning for Virginia Public Schools

-- USI.8 The student will apply social science skills to understand westward expansion and reform in America from 1801 to 1861 by
+• USI.8 The student will apply history and social science skills to explain westward expansion and reform in America from 1801 to 1861

 Your message has been submitted.